Series Overview

 Our Art Style

-To achieve this goal, we have formed a brain-trust composed of participating scholars and cultural consultants with whom the art team will work to produce historically accurate representations of the material cultures inherent to each setting.
-When historical accuracy is not possible (due, for example, to the lack of textual records or archaeological and artistic references), the art team will collaborate with the participating members of The Animated History of Buddhism brain-trust to find creative and culturally faithful approaches to representing locations and characters.
+To achieve this goal, we have formed a braintrust of participating scholars and cultural consultants, based at Oxford University, with whom the art team will work to produce historically accurate representations of the material cultures inherent to each setting.
+When historical accuracy is not possible (due, for example, to the lack of textual records or archaeological and artistic references), the art team will collaborate with the participating members of the Buddhism: A Journey Through Time braintrust to find creative and culturally faithful approaches to representing locations and characters.

 The shift from a realist to a more abstract style of animation is meant to signify to the viewer that we are moving into a different kind of narrative space — one which is not necessarily grounded in the meticulous details of materialist history; but which is nonetheless essential to developing a holistic understanding of Buddhist history across cultures.